 - been entered into during the 12 months prior to the end of the reporting period.

 All procurement contracts required to be listed pursuant to the Senate Order can be found on the AusTender website.

 Most of the contracts listed contain confidentiality provisions of a general nature that are designed to protect the confidential information of the parties that may be obtained or generated in carrying out the contract.

 - ordinary commercial prudence that requires protection of trade secrets, proprietary information and the like; and/or

 - protection of other Commonwealth material and personal information.

 The listing only identifies if additional confidentiality provisions, beyond these general provisions, have been included.

 The accountable authority of Safe Work Australia has assured that the listed contracts do not contain any inappropriate confidentiality provisions.

-Safe Work Australia has estimated its cost of complying with the Senate Order is $291.
+Safe Work Australia has estimated its cost of complying with the Senate Order for 2019-20 Financial Year is $60.
 This is determined by calculating the time taken to collect, analyse and compile the information and applying salary costs and on-costs.